Yawnies/Infusion/README.md

 # Infusion
 This addon allows you to track the cooldowns of two specific druid spells: Innervate and Rebirth (commonly known as brez/battle rez/etc).
-Whenever someone in your raid uses them, it'll display their cooldowns for these spells so that you can work your gameplay around their availability, as well as requesting them with a simple click on your ~mana slave~ druid of choice during boss/trash segments where you run out of mana often.
+Whenever a druid in your raid uses them, it'll display their cooldowns so that you can work your gameplay around their availability, as well as requesting them with a simple click on your ~mana slave~ druid of choice during boss/trash segments where you run out of mana often.

 Particularly useful for priests due to their high mana costs and for raid leaders looking to track these cooldowns for ease of callouts.

 **INFUSION REQUIRES SUPERWOW TO WORK!**